-In the case of non-exempt law enforcement personnel, compensatory time will be earned in accordance with statute [29 CFR 553.230 subsection 7K](#).
+In the case of non-exempt law enforcement personnel, compensatory time will be earned for hours worked in excess of 171 hours in the 28-day cycle.
 Such compensatory time will be earned at the rate of 1 1⁄2 times the employee's regular rate of pay.